EttyKitty/Adeptus-Kittantes/README.md

 # Adeptus-Kittantes
 A set of different additions/changes for the 40K and ROSIGMA OpenXcom mods.
-A set of different additions/changes for the 40K and ROSIGMA OpenXcom mods.
 ## Features:
 - Soon
 ## Dev.
 Team: